-In addition to the opportunities above, Society foster parents have the opportunity to take part in a number of special project fosters.
+In addition to the opportunities above, Society foster parents have the opportunity to participate in special projects including:

-- Bottle Babies: Orphaned, underage cats and dogs who need specialized 24-hour care to survive infancy.
-To donate milk or bottles for orphaned newborn kittens in need please visit our Amazon wishlist.
+- Neonate Bottle Babies: Orphaned, underage cats who need specialized 24-hour care to survive infancy.
+To donate formula, bottles, and other supplies for newborn, orphaned kittens, please visit our Amazon Wish List.

 - Adoption Ambassadors: Dogs and cats in need of additional behavior support due to their background or difficulty adjusting to the shelter environment.
 Adoption Ambassador animals are adopted directly out of foster care.

 - Primary caretaker must be at least 18 years of age

 - Have access to a reliable source of transportation